 Devise a pipeline of work for your blog content.
 Ideally, your blog plan will tell you:

 - what the blog topic and keywords are

 - who is writing the blog.

 You’re looking to have a good six months of blog work in the pipeline that you can set and forget.
 You can use spreadsheets, whiteboards, whatever works for you.
 We use blogging calendars to keep track of our blog posts.
 It’s also a great place to capture any ad hoc blog topics that come up before you’ve had a chance to sense check them.

 Dumping your content onto your website, crossing your fingers and hoping for the blog gods to bless you is not the way to go.
 Promote the post through your social media channels.
 What’s the point in developing well-structured, effective content if nobody is going to see it?
 Social media will push your work deeper into internet land, and posting regularly will increase your general following.

-An effective blogging plan is an essential part of any marketing strategy in 2017.
+An effective blogging plan is an essential part of any marketing strategy.
 Good blogging content helps to drive traffic to your website.
 The more pages you have peppered with targeted content and keywords, the more your website will be indexed by search engines and the more visitors you will get.
 If you’re not already blogging, it’s not too late to start.
-Make it happen in 2017.

-To keep up to date with the latest insights on content marketing strategy, be sure to subscribe to our Thoughts and Curation Blog.
+To keep up to date with the latest insights on content marketing strategy, be sure to subscribe to our Blog.